 Before we go any further I’d like to take a moment and invite you to sign up for my newsletter.
 This is by far the best way to keep up with what I’m doing.
-I send it out 1-2 times a month usually and it always includes news images, photo tips, announcements, discounts, etc. Over 20,000 photographers have already signed up!
+I typically send it out 1-2 times a month and it always includes news images, photo tips, announcements, discounts, etc. We’re over 20,000 photographers strong and counting!

 How To Get In Touch With Me